Chart Color Schemes

 Educational outcomes in Armidale Surrounds - North fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 22.1%, significantly lower than NSW's average of 32.2%.
-Bachelor degrees are the most common at 15.0%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.9%).
-Vocational credentials are prevalent, with 39.3% of residents aged 15+ holding them - advanced diplomas at 9.8% and certificates at 29.5%.
-Educational participation is high, with 33.5% of residents currently enrolled in formal education: 13.7% in primary, 10.5% in secondary, and 2.7% in tertiary education.
+The area's university qualification rate is 22.1%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are most prevalent at 15.0%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.9%).
+Vocational credentials are held by 39.3% of residents aged 15+, with advanced diplomas at 9.8% and certificates at 29.5%.
+Educational participation is high, with 33.5% currently enrolled in formal education: 13.7% in primary, 10.5% in secondary, and 2.7% in tertiary education.

 Frequently Asked Questions - Education